-The Half-Earth Project® presents “Places and Voices of America the Beautiful: Cities and Biodiversity” featuring, Myriam Dondzina, Amy Rosenthal, Deja Perkins, and Robert McDonald on May 20th, 12 pm EDT.
-The discussion is free and open to the public with registration.
-Register here.
+The Half-Earth Project® presented “Places and Voices of America the Beautiful: Cities and Biodiversity” featuring, Myriam Dondzina, Amy Rosenthal, Deja Perkins, and Robert McDonald on May 20th.
+The discussion now available to watch.
+View the discussion.

 Cities and the concentrated development and habitation they entail can give rise to heat islands, food deserts, stark inequities, degraded habitat and other inhospitable dynamics for life.
 They can also, with cutting-edge planning and commitment to inclusivity and communities, nurture wild species, including against the impacts of climate change.
 The UN estimates that by 2030, cities will be home to 60% of Earth’s population.
 Meanwhile, they support surprising levels of biodiversity—research indicates as much as 20% of avian species may be captured by cities.
 As both centers of influence as well as impacts, cities matter for nature, and nature matters for cities.